Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

-I know some quilters who don’t like buying their fabric online or secondhand from other quilters as they feel like that’s being disloyal to small quilt shops.
+I know some quilters who don’t like buying their fabric online or secondhand from other quilters as they feel like that’s being disloyal to small quilt shops and local fabric stores.

-I think all the fabric has to come from somewhere so the person you bought it from probably bought it from a quilt shop original…but anyways…if you too feel like you want to support your local quilt shop there are still ways to do this and save money at the same time.
+I think all the fabric has to come from somewhere so the person you bought it from probably bought it from a quilt shop originally…but anyway…if you too feel like you want to support your local quilt shop there are still ways to do this and save money at the same time.

 Remnants & Bolt Ends

-Most quilt shops, either in shop or on their online store will have a clearance section for remnants, off cuts or bolt ends (sometimes called bale ends or roll ends too).
+Most quilt shops, either in the shop or on their online store will have sale items or a clearance section for remnants, offcuts, or bolt ends (sometimes called bale ends or roll ends too).